 When to go to England

 As a whole, there is never a time a year that England isn’t a great place to visit.
 English summers rarely are hot, and the winters don’t get very cold.
-There is not a great deal of regional variation, but it is wetter in the west than in the east, and the south gets more hours of sunshine than the north.
-Differences between the regions are slightly more obvious in the winter.
+There is not much regional variation, but it is wetter in the west than in the east, and the south gets more hours of sunshine than the north.
+Differences between the regions are slightly more apparent in the winter.

 - Summer 53-75 °F (12-24 °C)

 - Spring 38-64 °F (3-18 °C)

 - Fall 42-68 °F (6-20 °C)

 This resource section contains some Amazon affiliate links.
 If you use these links to buy something, we may earn a small commission at no additional cost to you.
 Thank you!

 England has been a frequent stop for us.
 London is a major travel hub; it is easy to stop for a few days before moving to your next destination.
 The country of England, including Wales, deserves much more time.
 Once you leave London, there are many incredible diverse sites and scenery.
 Without a car, you will miss a lot.
 Wales alone has 600 castles.
 There are so many wonderful travel guides to choose from that we have used for many years; below are our favorite options.

 Lonely Planet’s England (Country Guide) by Lonely Planet